Operation Mekong: Reception

 The film has grossed at the Chinese box office.

 Jessica Kiang of Variety stated that Operation Mekong "hurtles by in an enjoyably giddy, propulsive rush right until the final titles, which dedicate the film to the dead fishermen and detail the fate of the real Naw Kham."
-Kiang stated that the sense of escapism in the film may be interfered with by the references to real life tragedies.
+She additionally stated that the "skillful, high-octane escapism" in the film may have interfered with the references to real-life tragedies.